spuzi/machine_learning_training/developing_llm_applications_with_langchain/loading_and_preparing_external_data_for_chatbots/Splitting external data for retrieval.md

 Recurrent neural networks, long short-term memory [12] and gated recurrent [7] neural networks in particular, have been firmly established as state of the art approaches in sequence modeling and transduction problems such as language modeling and machine translation [29, 2, 5].
 Numerous efforts have since continued to push the boundaries of recurrent language models and encoder-decoder architectures [31, 21, 13].
 ```

-One naive splitting method would be to separate the document into lines as they appear in the paper.
-This would be simple to implement but could be problematic.
+One **naive splitting method** would be to **separate the document into lines** as they appear in the paper.
+This **would** be **simple to implement but** could be **problematic**.

-Key context required for understanding one line is often found in a different line, and these lines would be processed separately, so we need another strategy.
+**Key context required for understanding one line is often found in a different line**, and these lines would be processed separately, so **we need another strategy**.

-There isn't one strategy that works for all situations when it comes to splitting documents.
+**There isn't one strategy that works for all situations when it comes to splitting documents**.

-It is often the case of experimenting with multiple methods, and seeing which one strikes the right balance between retaining sufficient context and managing chunk size.
+It is often the case of **experimenting with multiple methods, and seeing which one strikes the right balance between retaining sufficient context and managing chunk size**.

 We will compare **two document splitting** methods from LangChain:
-- **CharacterTextSplitting** splits text based on a specific separator, looking at individual characters.
+- **CharacterTextSplitting** **splits text based on a specific separator**, looking at individual characters.
-- **RecursiveCharacterTextSplitter** attempts to split by several characters recursively until the chunks fall within the specified chunk size.
+- **RecursiveCharacterTextSplitter** **attempts to split by several characters recursively until the chunks fall within the specified chunk size**.

-There are many other methods that use natural language processing to infer meaning and split appropriately.
+**There are many other methods that use natural language processing to infer meaning and split appropriately**.
 Optimizing this is an active area of research.

-When we split the document into chunks, a chunk overlap is needed to ensure any context is properly conveyed across chunks.
+**When we split the document into chunks, a chunk overlap is needed to ensure any context is properly conveyed across chunks**.

 To understand the concept fully, let's go back to the Attention is All You Need introduction.